-- Check for cleanliness and dryness.

-- Check extra cylinders.

-- Any deficit in the function of a mask will necessitate the removal of the mask from service.

-- Check all high pressure hoses for loose fittings.

-- Check for O-ring on MMR.
+- Check for cleanliness and dryness. - Check extra cylinders. - Any deficit in the function of a mask will necessitate the removal of the mask from service. - Check all high pressure hoses for loose fittings. - Check for O-ring on second stage inlet-to-facepiece connection.